GetUsernameFromDatabase/TeliaTV-Emulaator/README.md

 .exe file can be found in the "+TEST" folder

 ## Side notes
-+ This is an old project imported from Google Drive
++ This is a reworked version of my old program